domschrei/mallob/README.md

 [...]
 ```
 IDs must be positive integers.
 Priorities must be in the interval `(0,1]`; greater numbers denote a higher priority.
-Arrival times denote the point in time since program start where a given job _may_ enter the system; but depending on the program configuration (see `lbc` option below), the actual introduction of the job may be deferred to a later point in time.
+Arrival times denote the point in time since program start where a given job _may_ enter the system; but depending on the program configuration (see `lbc` option below) the actual introduction of the job may be deferred to a later point in time.

 ### Mono instance solving mode